andreas-ka/show-your-keyboard/README.md

 _____________________________________________________________________________
 ## Site user goal
 Users of Show Your Keyboard could have several goals, share and take part in keyboards posts, praise posts with comments and follow content pandering to their interests.
-Users can also use the site to keep an inventory of their keyboards, meet like minded people and hopefully get a friend for life along the way.
+Users can also use the site to keep an inventory of their keyboards, meet like-minded people and, hopefully get a friend for life along the way.

 ## Site owner goal
-As a site owner the goal is to provide a stable and enjoyable user experience with a good website design, that also encourages user interaction.
-Making sure the content is well structured, and easily managed through the admin panel.
+As a site owner, the goal is to provide a stable and enjoyable user experience with a good website design that encourages user interaction.
+Ensure the content is well structured and easily managed through the admin panel.

 [Back to top](#show-your-keyboard)
 _____________________________________________________________________________
 ## User Stories
-- As a Site User I want the navigation to be user-friendly so that I'm able to easily navigate through the app content.
+- As a Site User, I want the navigation to be user-friendly so I can easily navigate the app content.
-- As a Site User I want to know info on what the app is about so that I can use its functionality for mutual benefit
+- As a Site User, I want to know info on what the app is about so that I can use its functionality for mutual benefit
-- As a Site User I can be able to register, login and logout from the website so that I can have a safe environment to work with
+- As a Site User, I can be able to register, login and logout from the website so that I can have a safe environment to work with
-- As a Site User I can visit the post page and view all the posts that's been made to the website
+- As a Site User, I can visit the posting page and view all the posts that have been made to the website
-- As a Site User I can click on a post and get a detail view of that particular post
+- As a Site User, I can click on a post and get a detailed view of that particular post
-- As a Site User I can if im logged in click on a post and add comments and like that post
+- As a Site User, I can, if I'm logged in, click on a post and add comments and like that post
-- As a Site User I can easily see on the landing page the newset post and comments that has been made
+- As a Site User, I can easily see on the landing page the newest post and comments that have been made
-- As a Site User I can if im logged in go to my profile page and then change my profile image
+- As a Site User, I can, if I'm logged in, go to my profile page and then change my profile image
-- As a Site User I can if im registreted create my own post
+- As a Site User, I can, if I'm registered, create my post
-- As a Site User I can if im logged in edit and delete my created posts if i want to
+- As a Site User, I can, if I'm logged in, edit and delete my created posts if I want to
-- As a Site User I can easly see the links inte the footer and contact the creator of the website
+- As a Site User, I can easily see the links in the footer and contact the creator of the website

 ## Site Owner Stories
-- As a Site Owner I want to restrict access to sections of an app to unauthenticated users so that basic standards of data protection are met
+- As a Site Owner, I want to restrict access to sections of an app to unauthenticated users so that basic standards of data protection are met
-- As a Site Owner I would like that authenticated users have full access to web app and its functionality
+- As a Site Owner, I would like that authenticated users to have full access to the web app and its functionality

 _____________________________________________________________________________